aelfric/ncfl-livedocs/pf.md

 ### Coin Flips

 **Please note** in NCFL, there is NO coin flip for sides or for speaker order.
 There is only a coin flip for sides in Round 5 and in any elims when teams have not met before.
+The coin flip is managed automatically in tabroom.com.
 Pro always goes first.

 ### Structure of a Round